 Beanie billionaire Ty Warner had generously agreed to donate the building and one acre of land to the city of Goleta.
 He was thanked and praised and everyone celebrated a great victory.

-Now, one year later, we continue to wait and wonder when Ty Warner will make good with his generous and well publicized announcement.
+Now, years later, we continue to wait and wonder when Ty Warner will make good with his generous and well publicized announcement.
 No one knows.
 The city staff is clueless and they seem like they don’t have time to be bothered with something so trivial as an old gas station.
-In fact, they don’t even want to be bothered with creating a Historic Ordinance, which every city has to have in place to protect historic landmarks.
-So even if Ty Warner handed the deed over tomorrow, Goleta would not be ready to receive it.
-After a year, they haven’t even started to prepare for it!

 Most of the work of creating a Historic Ordinance has already been done by the County, Goleta just needs to adopt it.
 In fact, there’s already a list of historic resources in the Goleta General Plan.
 But the city staff insists on starting from scratch, reinventing the wheel, wasting valuable time and taxpayers money.

-So that’s the state of the situation, one year later.
+So that’s the state of the situation.
 Waiting.
 We still haven’t saved the old gas station, and the development is popping up all around it.
-If you want to help motivate some of the players in this drawn out melodrama, here is a list of emails.
-Ask them to pressure Ty Warner.
-Ask them to fast track a Historic Ordinance.
+If you want to help motivate some of the players in this drawn out melodrama, email some folks at the city.
 Ask them to give the history of Goleta the respect it deserves, before it’s all paved over and forgotten.
 It’s our heritage, it’s what Goleta is, it’s who we are.

 This is the Ty Warner contact-

 Bill Medel- Ty Warner Group- [email protected]